-As part of putting together your demand letter, you should have determined what you believe your claim is worth.
-(For more information, see Nolo's article How Do Insurers Value an Injury Claim?)
+If you and your lawyer put together a demand letter, you should have determined what you believe your claim is worth.
+(Learn how insurers value a personal injury claim.)
 Within that range, and before you speak to an adjuster about your demand, decide on a minimum settlement figure that you will accept.
-This figure is for your own information -- so you can keep your bottom line in mind when under the pressures of negotiating -- but it is not something you should reveal to the adjuster.
+This figure is for your own information—so you can keep your bottom line in mind when under the pressures of negotiating—but it's not something you should reveal to the adjuster.

-You do not, however, have to cling to the figure you set for yourself.
-If an adjuster points out some facts you had not considered but that clearly make your claim weaker, you may have to lower your figure a bit.
+You don't have to cling to the figure you set for yourself.
+If an adjuster points out some facts you hadn't considered but that clearly make your claim weaker, you may have to lower your hopes a bit.
 And, if the adjuster starts with an offer at or near your minimum, you may want to revise your figure upward.

 Depending on the strength of any of the adjuster's reasons, you can lower your demand slightly, but, before lowering the amount very far, wait to see if the adjuster will budge after receiving your reply.

 In these negotiations, don't bother to go over all the facts again.
-Just emphasize the strongest points in your favor -- for example, that the insured party was completely at fault, that you had a very painful injury, that your medical costs were reasonable, and/or that you had long-term or permanent physical effects.
+Just emphasize the strongest points in your favor—for example: